-Owning an Electric Vehicle in New Zealand
+Owning an electric vehicle in New Zealand

 If you’re new to the EV world, or even trying to decide if it's right for you, we’ve got some insight into what day-to-day ownership is like.
 An EV doesn’t just mean different technology, it brings with it different habits than those of a regular car.
 New Zealand's driving conditions vary, and there’s some useful things to know about EVs based on how you typically use a vehicle.
 So let’s dive into our guide to EV ownership.